Department Chair: Dr. Lindsey Nagy, Associate Professor of Economics

 Assistant Professors: Fadlon, Teng

 Senior Lecturer and Internship Director: Eisenberg

-In addition to Muhlenberg’s traditional study abroad programs, an international program has been designed especially for students in accounting, business, and economics.
-The program is offered through the Center for European Studies at Maastricht University in the Netherlands and would generally be enrolled during the fall semester of the junior year.
-In this program students attend courses in European business, economics, and politics, taught in English.
-Besides deepening global and cultural awareness, students have opportunities to travel to France, Belgium, and Germany and meet business and political leaders from those countries (see Off Campus and Study Abroad ).
+Besides Muhlenberg’s traditional study abroad programs, an international program has been designed especially for students in the Accounting, Business, Economics, and Finance Department.
+The program is offered through the Center for European Studies at the Maastricht University in the Netherlands and would generally be taken during the fall semester of the junior year, but fall semester enrollment during the senior year is possible.
+In this program, students attend courses in European business, economics, and politics, taught in English.
+Besides deepening global and cultural awareness, students have opportunities to travel to France, Belgium, and Germany, and meet business and political leaders from those countries.

 Participating students take four courses.
 All business or economics courses enrolled by participating students may be used to satisfy major requirements.
 Early consultation with the faculty advisor is encouraged.

 A departmental honors program is available on an application basis to students who establish outstanding academic records (minimum cumulative GPA of 3.700).
 Interested students should discuss the requirements and rewards of this program with their faculty advisor before the end of their junior year.

 The department has an extensive internship program that provides the finance major with a wide range of opportunities to gain valuable work experience.
 Supervised paid and unpaid internships, which contribute to the Muhlenberg degree, are available during the regular school year.
 In addition, the department offers assistance in obtaining paid summer internships that may also contribute to the degree.